3.4. Framework Registration

 class hits { ... };

-where the implementations of hits, tracks, and make_tracks are unspecified.
-Suppose a physicist would like to use the function make_tracks to transform “good_hits” to “good_tracks” for each spill with unlimited concurrency.
+where the implementations of waveforms, hits, and find_hits are unspecified.
+Suppose a physicist would like to use the function find_hits to transform a data product labeled "Waveforms" to one labeled "GoodHits" for each spill with unlimited concurrency.
 This can be achieved by in terms of the C++ registration stanza:

 {

-products("good_tracks") = // 1.
-Specification of output data product from make_tracks
+products("GoodHits") = // 1.
+Specification of output data product from find_hits

 transform( // 2.
 Higher-order function